MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_ChangePassword.md

 ---
-title: Change My Password or User Name ms.service: msa-help ms.subservice: msa-general ms.topic: article
+title: Change My Password or User Name
+description: Learn how to change your password if you are signing in with a Microsoft Advertising user name or an email address (a Microsoft account). ms.date: 05-30-2026 ms.service: msa-help ms.subservice: msa-general ms.topic: article ms.author: jonmeyers
 author: jonmeyers
-ms.author: jonmeyers
-ms.date: 6/11/2026
-description: Learn how to change your password if you are signing in with a Microsoft Advertising user name or an email address (a Microsoft account).
 ---

 # Change my password or user name